Maanda1738/FutureLinked-ZA/README.md

-# FutureLinked ZA
+# FutureLinked ZA 🚀

-**Smart job search assistant for South Africa**
+**Your Complete Career Platform for South Africa**

-FutureLinked is a smart job search assistant created by **Maanda Netshisumbewa**, designed to make finding opportunities in South Africa simple, fast, and stress-free.
+FutureLinked ZA is an all-in-one career platform created by **Maanda Netshisumbewa**, designed to help South Africans find jobs, improve their CVs, and discover educational opportunities—all powered by cutting-edge AI technology.

-Powered by intelligent automation and the Adzuna API, FutureLinked scans top company websites and job boards in real time to bring you the most relevant openings — all in one convenient place.
+From job search to university applications, FutureLinked ZA is your trusted partner in building a successful career in South Africa.

 ![Architecture Diagram](./architecture.svg)